Robust reduced-order model predictive control using peak-to-peak analysis of filtered signals: Discussion qualitative comparison

 \subsubsection{Error-bounding systems for MOR-based MPC}

 Error-bounding systems similar to~\eqref{eq:error_bounding_system} have also been derived and leveraged for ROMs in~\cite{loehning2014model,alora2023robust,wirtz2014posteriori}.
 The key difference is how the constants, in particular constants comparable to $\lambda>0$ in~\eqref{eq:error_bounding_system}, are derived.
 In~\cite{wirtz2014posteriori}, $\lambda$ is given by the one-sided Lipschitz constant of $A$.
 In~\cite{alora2023robust}, a quantity comparable to $\lambda$ is chosen as the slowest eigenvalue of $A$.
 In~\cite{loehning2014model}, it is discussed that the choice of $\lambda$ is a trade-off and can be evaluated by using a Lyapunov equation, but no systematic design is suggested.
-These approaches neither optimize the error bounds (Sec.~\ref{sec:peak}) nor do they use filtered signals (Sec.~\ref{sec:filter}) - we will see in the numerical comparison that both are crucial.
+These approaches do not provide a systematic fashion to minimize the error bounds (Sec.~\ref{sec:peak}).
+In addition, none of these approaches can leverage filtered signals (Sec.~\ref{sec:filter}).
+We will see in the numerical comparison that both differences have a significant impact on conservatism.
 In the numerical comparison, we implement the approach in~\cite{loehning2014model} by choosing $\lambda$ close to the slowest eigenvalue.